yjh-jy/dsa3101-bank-marketing-group-1/customer_engagement/engagement_summary.md

 # Customer-Level Analysis

-This section uses `customer_engagement.ipynb`, which aggregates user data to customer level.
+This section uses `customer_engagement.py`, which aggregates user data to customer level.
 The key variable is `has_engaged`, a binary variable indicating whether a customer responded to any campaign.

 ## 1. Summary of Derived Features